 Alternatively, run "wget" command to download terraform.

 $ wget "Link to terraform zip file"

-For example - To install terraform specific version on Ubuntu.
-I will download "terraform 0.14.7 64-bit" version.
+For example - Install a terraform-specific version on Ubuntu.
+I will download the "terraform 0.14.7 64-bit" version.

 $ wget https://releases.hashicorp.com/terraform/0.14.7/terraform_0.14.7_linux_amd64.zip